 Frequently Asked Questions (FAQs)

-Can I go to a part-time job?
+Can I do a part-time job?

-Can I go to an intern?
+Can I go abroad to study?

 Yes.
 Once you start working as a member of society, your chances of going abroad for a long time will decrease.
 There are various programs and scholarships to support overseas study at university, so we encourage you to make use of them.